PURPOSE OF THIS POLICY

 Security Technology Committee (STC) Procedures, Forms, and Training:

-- The STC shall meet at least quarterly, or as otherwise directed by the VPUO, to review ESS installations, make determinations as authorized by this Policy, review requests from campus units for installation or modification of ESS devices or equipment, review security measures, etc.
+- The STC will meet at least quarterly, or as otherwise necessary as determined by the Chair(s), to review ESS installations, make determinations as authorized by this Policy, review requests from campus units for installation or modification of ESS devices or equipment, review security measures, manage budget, manage software and maintenance contracts, approve server acquisitions, etc.

-- The STC shall submit an annual report of its activities and determinations to the VPUO and the VPIT.
+- The STC will submit an annual report of its activities and determinations to the VPUO and the VPIT.

-- The STC shall make recommendations for system changes and policy changes as necessary.
+- The STC will make recommendations for system changes and policy changes as necessary.

-- Opportunities for campus education and training on this Policy and STC procedures shall be provided annually.
+- Opportunities for campus education and training on this Policy and STC procedures will be provided annually.